shaman-scheduler/atcs-data/README.md

 Column Name | Content
 ------------ | -------------
-Id | Unique numeric identifier of the test execution Duration | Approximated runtime of the test case.
-LastRun | Previous last execution of the test case as date-time-string (Format: `YYYY-MM-DD HH:ii`) LastResults | List of previous test results (Failed: True, Passed: False), ordered by ascending age.
+Cycle | The number of the CI cycle this test execution belongs to Id | Unique numeric identifier of the test execution Duration | Approximated runtime of the test case LastRun | Previous last execution of the test case as date-time-string (Format: `YYYY-MM-DD HH:ii`) LastResults | List of previous test results (Failed: True, Passed: False), ordered by ascending age.
 Lists are delimited by [ ].
 Verdict | Test verdict of this test execution (Failed: True, Passed: False)